sakikuroe/Longest-increasing-subsequence-Rust/README.md

 # Longest Increasing Subsequence (LIS) in Rust

-Find one of the strictly (or weakly) longest increasing (or decreasing) subsequence.
+Find one of the strictly (or weakly) longest increasing (or decreasing) subsequence in an O(NlogN) time.

 ## Exsample